2014 PreCollege Courses

 Digital Animation (morning)

-Digital animation is a fascinating blend of imagination, artistry, and technology.
-This course will introduce software such as Adobe Flash and After Effects as well as traditional animation fundamentals of illustration and motion.
-Students will first develop an understanding of digital animation tools through structured exercises and demonstrations, and move toward more complex concepts of storyboarding and interactivity.
-You will then apply all these techniques in the creation of a short animated movie.
+A fascinating blend of imagination, artistry, and technology, digital animation offers limitless possibilities for expression with moving images.
+This course will introduce software such as Adobe Flash and After Effects, as well as traditional animation fundamentals of illustration and motion.
+By first developing a strong understanding of digital animation tools through hands-on exercises, you will move toward more complex concepts of storyboarding and interactivity, with the creation of a short animated movie as the culminating result.

 Experimental Cinema (afternoon)

 This hands-on course will demystify the mechanics of experimental filmmaking and investigate its potential as a tool for personal expression.
-You will gain an understanding of super 8, 8mm, 16 mm, and digital video camera operation and photographic principles while creating short films, videos, and installations.
+You will gain an understanding of Super 8, 8mm, 16mm, and digital video cameras and filming principles, while creating short films, videos, and installations.
 Editing will be done using both analog and digital tools, including Final Cut Pro.
-Students will also be introduced to cinematic history and contemporary theory.
+Students will also be introduced to cinematic history and contemporary film theory.

-Explore the expressive and technical possibilities of screenprinting as you learn how to develop a stencil and convert drawings, photographs, and digital output into a genuine print—not only on paper, but also on a variety of surfaces such as fabric and plastic.
-Projects will introduce the photo-emulsion process, color registration, and water-based ink mixing.
+Explore the expressive and technical possibilities of screenprinting.
+In this course, you will learn how to develop a stencil; convert drawings, photographs, and digital output into a genuine print; and experiment with a variety of surfaces, including paper, fabric, and plastic.
+Projects will introduce students to the photo-emulsion process, color registration, and water-based ink mixing.